-The Blue Ocean Strategy is a strategic framework, mindset and method that you can use to create new markets where there is no competition.
+The Blue Ocean Strategy is a strategic framework, mindset, and method for creating new markets without competition.

-In this article, I’ll take you what is a blue ocean strategy? the fundamentals of a blue ocean strategy and how to use the blue ocean strategy to identify exploit new market opportunities.
+In this article, I’ll explain what a blue ocean strategy is, its fundamentals, and how to use it to identify and exploit new market opportunities.

-Most companies compete in tightly defined markets and continually fight for a limited amount of value available.
-Over time, margins and opportunities erode as costs associated with improving market share or profits outweigh returns – these are red oceans.
+Most companies compete in tightly defined markets and continually fight for a limited amount of value.
+Over time, margins and opportunities erode as costs associated with improving market share or profits outweigh returns—these are red oceans.

-The Blue Ocean framework is a strategic approach that how companies can create new markets where there is little or no competition and therefore they can earn above-average profits.
-The blue ocean takes you from market competing to market creating.
+The Blue Ocean framework is a strategic approach to creating new markets where there is little or no competition.
+Therefore, companies can earn above-average profits.
+The Blue Ocean takes you from market competition to market creation.

-Why use it?
 A good way to understand how to reassess strategic options.
 It encourages leaders to change their mindset and adopt a design approach to strategy.
 It’s the difference between business process reengineering (BPR) and business design.
-BPR focuses on improving current position in an existing market by transforming internal processes but maintains strategic trajectory.
-Business design and blue ocean provides a framework for leaders to rethink the trajectory of the business.
+BPR focuses on improving its current position in an existing market by transforming internal processes while maintaining a strategic trajectory.
+Business design and blue ocean provide a framework for leaders to rethink the trajectory of the business.

 What are some examples: Cirque De Soleil, Nintendo Wii, National Youth Orchestra of Iraq, Nescafe Nespresso